 - Globally in 2015, an estimated 480 000 people developed multidrug-resistant TB (MDR-TB).

 - TB incidence has fallen by an average of 1.5% per year since 2000.
 This needs to accelerate to a 4–5% annual decline to reach the 2020 milestones of the "End TB Strategy".

 - An estimated 49 million lives were saved through TB diagnosis and treatment between 2000 and 2015.

 - Ending the TB epidemic by 2030 is among the health targets of the newly adopted Sustainable Development Goals

-Artificial Intelligence Diagnostics for Malaria, AIDS, Tuberculosis
+Artificial Intelligence Diagnostics for Malaria, HIV/AIDS, Tuberculosis

 "Saving Time, Saving Money, and Saving Lives"